Yvand/terraform-azurerm-sharepoint/README.md

   - `2019` (deprecated): Uses the [image](https://marketplace.microsoft.com/en-us/product/sharepointserver.2019?tab=Overview) built and maintained by SharePoint Engineering.
   - `2016` (deprecated): Uses the [image](https://marketplace.microsoft.com/en-us/product/sharepointserver.2016?tab=Overview) built and maintained by SharePoint Engineering.
 - Variable `sharepoint_configuration_level` sets how much configuration is done:
-  - `Minimum`: Creates a web application with its default zone only
+  - `Minimum`: Creates a web application with its default zone only.
   - `Light`: Everything in `Minimum`, plus:
-    - Provisions the State Service Application
+    - Provisions the State Service Application.
-    - Configures the trusted authentication (OIDC with ADFS)
+    - Configures the trusted authentication (OIDC with ADFS).
   - `Medium`: Everything in `Light`, plus:
-    - Provisions the User Profile Service Application
+    - Provisions the User Profile Service Application.
-    - Extends the web application in zone `Intranet`
+    - Extends the web application in zone `Intranet`.
   - `Full`: Everything in `Medium`, plus:
-    - Configures all the resources to run and deploy add-ins
+    - Configures all the resources to run and deploy add-ins.
-    - Creates addditional host-named site collections
+    - Creates addditional host-named site collections.
 - Variable `default_zone_must_be_https`: `true` if the default zone must use HTTPS, `false` if it may use HTTP (if compatible with the configuration selected).
 - Variable `front_end_servers_count` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).